Z8E-Development/Z8E-Development/README.md

 Also When Projects Are Open Source It Allows For Much More Code And Components To Be Added Witch Would Not Have Happend Before

-How to reach me YOU, SHALL NOT, PASS // Do You Get The , Thing
+How to reach me. well why would you need to?

-I’m currently learning Well a Lot && Would like To Learn { Fortran Java !JavaScript //C# Above 7.3 // Arduino Projects .net maui }
+I’m currently learning {x86 assembly, C#}

 I Know a Little Bit About { Operating Systems and Operating System Development Visual Basic JavaScript Console Apps with Gui Cosmos C# Raspberry Pi Projects }